JetixWP/really-simple-featured-video/readme.txt

 Yes, as long as the theme you use follows standard WordPress/WooCommerce way of handling post thumbnails, this plugin should work without any problems.

 = Where can I get help? =
-You can get help by reaching out to me at https://lushkant.blog/contact or support forums here.
+You can get help by reaching out to me at https://lushkant.com/contact or support forums here.

 == Changelog ==

-= 0.0.1 - September 13, 2020 =
-- Initial release

-= 0.0.2 - September 15, 2020 =
+= 0.5.0 - June 12, 2021 =
-- Fix array_keys throwing error when post_types option empty
+- Adds Youtube, Dailymotion & Vimeo support
-- Add Settings action link at plugins page
+- Update settings page
+- Other code improvements

 = 0.0.3 - January 11, 2021 =
 - Add option for Video controls, loop, mute & picture-in-picture at Settings
 - Added Freemius for better customer feedback & support
 - Other minor improvements

+= 0.0.2 - September 15, 2020 =
+- Fix array_keys throwing error when post_types option empty
+- Add Settings action link at plugins page

+= 0.0.1 - September 13, 2020 =
+- Initial release